retrozombie/Hovertank3DdotNet/docs/build.md

 ###OpenTK

-1. Install OpenTK: http://www.opentk.com/ and make a note of the intallation path.
+1. Install OpenTK: http://www.opentk.com/ and make a note of the installation path.

 2. It may be necessary to edit *make_opentk.bat* and change the path.
 The path expected by the batch file is: *C:\Users\%USERNAME%\Documents\OpenTK\1.1\Binaries\OpenTK\Release\OpenTK.dll*